bwohlberg/sporco/docs/source/invprob/ccmod.rst

    \mathbf{s}_k \right \|_2^2 \quad \text{ such that } \quad \mathbf{d}_m
    \in C

-where :math:`C` is the feasible set :math:`C` consisting of filters with unit norm and constrained support.
+where :math:`C` is the feasible set consisting of filters with unit norm and constrained support.